Tanmay-901/python-algorithms/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please make sure that the changes you wish to make consists of an algorithm/concept/adanced DSA implementation and not a mere program which almost everyone comfortable with python knows(like even/odd check).
+When contributing to this repository, please make sure that the changes you wish to make consists of an algorithm/concept/adanced DSA implementation and not a mere program which almost everyone beginning with python knows(like even/odd check).

 However Basic programs are welcomed in another repository of ours to get your journey of Open source contribution started without the need of in-depth knowledge of programming. if someone is at the beginning to learn programming, you can contribute in